dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 * TaskCompletion - The summary value for the task
 * CommandPointState - The various result states for each command point.
 * CommandStatus - The command status enumeration defined in the spec.
-Note that this is only valid for some values of CommandPointState.
+Only valid for some states.

 ### Cleaning Up